manishtomar/bloc/README.rst

     @inlineCallbacks
     def do_stuff(bc):
-        """ Process items based on index and total got from BlocClient """ index_total = bc.get_index_total()
+        """ Process items based on index and total got from BlocClient """
+        # get_index_total returns this node's index and total number of nodes in the group
+        index_total = bc.get_index_total()
         if index_total is None:
             return